Make sure that FOO is an integer

-So, I figure up SQL Developer to run some queries against a QC server and for some reason, I am no longer able to use the backspace, delete, or return keys to edit .sql files opened in the program.
+So, I fire up SQL Developer to run some queries against a QC server and for some reason, I am no longer able to use the backspace, delete, or return keys to edit .sql files opened in the program.

 I tried opening a new .sql file, and restarting SQL Developer.
 I then tried restarting Windows.
 None of those worked.